MEET KIM FLEUCHAUS

 Her current collaboration with the Salaam-Shalom Music Project began during this same period, and she also performs with the Chicago Arabic Music Ensemble (CAME), a traditional Arabic “takht” ensemble.
 Her nay can be heard on the documentary film about philosopher/poet Mohammad Iqbal titled “A Message from the East”, the Christian audio drama series "Adventures in Odyssey", and in many other commercial films and recordings.
 Kim has performed for the Goodman Theatre, Chicago Summer Opera and the Salt Creek Ballet, and has toured throughout the U.S. and Canada with Muslim playwright Rohina Malik as the musician for her one-woman play, “Unveiled”.

-She has performed at the Goodman Theatre for a reading of “The Mecca Tales” and most recently as understudy flute in “White Snake”.
-Her articles have been published in Flute Talk magazine and the Chicago Flute Club's Quarterly Pipeline.
-She is often asked to adjudicate competitions and give masterclasses and lectures on both western classical and Arabic music.
+As an educator, she has taught at Trinity Christian College and Trinity International University and has given workshops and lectures at Northwestern University, University of Wisconsin Madison, and Wheaton College.
+Her articles have been published in Flute Talk magazine and the Chicago Flute Club's Quarterly Pipeline, and she is often asked to adjudicate competitions and give masterclasses and lectures on both western classical and traditional Arabic art music.